-The following describes the necessary documentation and process in order for the Pacific Pilotage Authority to assess a new waiver application.
+The following describes the necessary documentation and process in order for the Pacific Pilotage Authority to assess an application.

-- 1. Cover letter: a cover letter on company letterhead stating that your company wishes to operate one or more commercial vessels over 350 gross tons and that you are requesting a pilotage waiver for the purpose of transiting through compulsory pilotage waters. - 2.
+- 1. Cover letter: a cover letter on company letterhead stating that your company wishes to operate a vessel over 350 gross tons and that you are requesting a pilotage waiver for the purpose of transiting through compulsory pilotage waters.
+The letter should also include details on the vessel for which the waiver is sought (dimensions, gross tonnage ITC, etc.) - 2.
 Declaration of compliance renewals and new applications: this form (available on the PPA website) must be completed in full and signed to confirm your company's understanding of the PPA's waiver requirements. - 3.
-Deck officer credentials: a copy of a Canadian or U.S. issued certificate of competency appropriate to the vessel size for all deck watch officers who will navigate the company's vessels in compulsory pilotage waters.
-A "Declaration of Compliance new officers" (available on the PPA website) signed by a company representative must also be included (one per officer).
+Deck officer credentials: for each deck watch officer who will navigate the vessel in compulsory pilotage waters you must provide, - a copy of a Canadian or U.S. issued certificate of competency appropriate to the vessel size - sea time submission (using the sea time form found on the PPA website) - testimonials to validate the sea time submission - a "Declaration of Compliance new officers" (available on the PPA website) signed by a company representative must also be included (one per officer).